-A veteran must meet a certain eligibility criterion before getting IU.
-The eligibility criterion is as follows:
+A veteran must meet a certain eligibility criteria before getting IU.
+The eligibility criteria are as follows:

 - You must be a veteran.

-- You must have at least one service-connected disability rated at 60% or higher
+- You must have at least one service-connected disability rated at 60% or higher, OR

-- Or have two or more service-connected disabilities with one being at least one disability rated at 40% or more with a combines rating of 70% or more
+- have two or more service-connected disabilities with one being at least one disability rated at 40% or more with a combines rating of 70% or more.

 - You must be unable to maintain substantially gainful employment as a result of service-connected disabilities.

 Substantially Gainful Employment and Sheltered Work

-What is substantially gainful employment?
+So, what is substantially gainful employment?
 It is employment that provides a wage greater than the poverty level.
 As of 2021, the federal poverty level for a single person is $12,880 per year.
-Simply put, if the veteran’s earnings are less than the threshold, then they are not considered to be gainfully employed.
+Simply put, if the veteran’s earnings are less than the poverty threshold, then they are not considered to be gainfully employed.

-Do you wonder if you work in a sheltered environment?
-Ask yourself if you were to leave your current position, would your employer replace your current position?
-Is your current position created just for you and your disabilities?
+If you’re not sure whether you work in a sheltered work environment, ask yourself if you were to leave your current position, would your employer replace your current position?
+Or is your current position created just for you and your disabilities?